EQ Bank vs Wealthsimple Cash

 Both banks have easy-to-use websites and intuitive mobile apps.
 In fact, I’d argue that both EQ and Wealthsimple are miles ahead of the big banks in Canada when it comes to building excellent websites!

 When it comes to customer service, EQ Bank gets higher reviews.
 You’re also more likely to connect with them when trying to reach someone for service on the phone.
-EQ Bank’s customer service lines are open 7 days a week from 8am to midnight EST while Wealthsimple is more limited at Monday-Friday 9am-6pm EST.
+EQ Bank’s customer service lines are open 7 days a week from 8am to midnight EST while Wealthsimple is more limited at Monday-Friday 9am-6pm EST, excluding holidays.
+Wealthsimple however, does offer an online chat, available 24/7.

-As for ATMs, you have free withdrawals at any ATM in Canada using your pre-loaded EQ Bank Card, but will have to pay approximately $3 per transaction when using your Wealthsimple Cash Mastercard.
+As for ATMs, you have free withdrawals at any ATM in Canada using both your pre-loaded EQ Bank Card, and your Wealthsimple Cash Mastercard.
+If there are third party charges within Canada, EQ Bank will reimburse up to 5 per month, whereas Wealthsimple has unlimited reimbursements.

 Both allow your card to be added to your mobile wallet.